nitinthewiz/TheLiveblog/README.md

 TheLiveblog
 ===========

-  A simple liveblog using PHP that posts to itself, ADN, withKnown, 10Centuries, micro.blog (because it has an RSS feed), and Twitter at the same time.
+  A simple liveblog using PHP that posts to itself, withKnown, 10Centuries, micro.blog (because it has an RSS feed), and Twitter at the same time.
 Very rude, very hackable.
 Beware.

 Requirements
 ============